leihouyeung/SANTO/readme.md

 `transform_dict` includes the coarse and fine rotation and translation.

 ## Demo
-Please see the Jupyter notebook called `SANTO.ipynb` in the Reproducibility folder.
-It includes the details for aligning Starmap PLUS, DLPFC and MERFISH datasets.
+Please see the Jupyter notebook called `SANTO.ipynb`.
+It includes the demos for aligning Starmap PLUS, DLPFC and MERFISH datasets by SANTO.

 ## Reproducibility